 New Mexico Water Features

 Water features are not only eye appealing but give a highly desired calming effect.
-They offer a excellent ambiance for outdoor entertaining and relaxing.
-The sound effects of babbling water whether from a pond or bubble rock, are soothing for many in the high desert.
+Water features offer an excellent ambiance for outdoor entertaining and relaxing.
+The sounds of babbling water, whether from a pond or bubble rock, are soothing for many in the high desert.
 Birds and small creatures are all attracted to the never-ending flow of life-sustaining water.

 New Mexico Courtyard

-Courtyards are quiet common in New Mexico.
-Just about any home can incorporate them but they are most often found in the Southwestern or Spanish style home.
-Courtyard walls are attached to the home and have an open top.
-Building material vary but most often are constructed of true Adobe brick or block and stucco.
+Courtyards are a common feature in many New Mexico homes.
+Just about any home can incorporate them, but they often found in the Southwestern or Spanish style home.
+Courtyard walls are attached, creating privacy for your outdoor living.
+Building material will vary, but most often constructed Adobe brick or block and Stucco.
 Whether large or small courtyards offer privacy and intimacy from the outside world.
-Often featuring small sitting areas, water features and colorful flower gardens.
-Courtyards are very eye appealing and welcome guest as they enter your stunning southwest home.
+Often featuring sitting areas, water features, and colorful gardens or Xeriscape havens.
+The Courtyard patios are very eye-appealing and welcome guests as they enter your stunning Southwest home.